strvcom/strv-guidelines/git.md

 - Each commit should address 1 logical change
 - Never commit temporary files, binaries or other compiled sources, etc.
-- Never commit passwords or other sensitive data to a public repository.
-When you make a private repository public, always consider recreating all secrets which might have ever been part of the git history.
+- Never commit passwords or other sensitive data to a public repository
+- When you make a private repository public, always consider recreating all secrets which might have ever been part of the Git history
 - Use `git push --force` only on feature branches and when you are sure nobody from your team is working on that branch or has another branch based off of that branch
 - Don't commit code with trailing whitespace
 - Don't commit code without a new line at the end of the file ([POSIX standard](https://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline))